-- Our pick for the Best Usenet Client is: SABnzbd (Windows, Mac and Linux)
+- My pick for the best Usenet Client is: SABnzbd (Windows, Mac and Linux)

-- On Android, the best client is PowerNZB, see our review here
+- On Android, the best client is PowerNZB — see my review here

-If you use the Firefox browser, you can get an extension nzbdStatus, which makes sending NZB files to SABnzbd easier (a NZB file contains a pointer to files available on Usenet).
+If you use the Firefox browser, you can get an extension NZB Unity, which makes sending NZB files to SABnzbd easier (an NZB file contains a pointer to files available on Usenet).
 You can also set SABnzbd to watch a folder, and start downloading when you drop an NZB file into that folder.

 If you use Chrome, you can use this plug-in: SABConnect++

-Sickbeard is an app that will perform daily automated downloads for you.
-It’s available for Windows, Mac and Linux.
-It can also do torrent downloads.
+Sonarr (formerly NZBDrone) is an app that will perform daily automated downloads for you.
+It’s available for Linux, Windows, and macOS.
+It can also automate torrent downloads.

 I find that Sonarr makes the download process unnecessarily complicated, but others may still enjoy it.